kairos-io/kairos/README.md

 ## Project status

+Check the [Roadmap](https://github.com/orgs/kairos-io/projects/2) for a high-level view of what features are coming to Kairos.

+Or go to the [Project Board](https://github.com/orgs/kairos-io/projects/1/views/1) to check what the team is working on right now!

 To stay up-to-date, check out the [Kairos Blog](https://kairos.io/blog/).
 You will find also release announcements and deep-dive into Kairos features!

 ## Community